Sunrise-Integration/postscript-sms/README.md

 1. Find your Postscript Shop ID [here](https://app.postscript.io/account/settings)

-2. Use `usePostscriptSms` hook to add Postscript functionality
+2. Use `usePostscriptSms(shopId)` hook with your Postscript Shop ID as the first parameter to add Postscript functionality

 ```jsx
 import { usePostscriptSms } from '@frontend-sdk/postscript-sms'